American Express Membership Rewards Explained

 You can refer someone by email or send them a personalized link.
 You can even put that link on Facebook to entice all your friends to signup and get more referral points.

-Using Membership Rewards
+Using American Express Membership Rewards

 Here are all the ways you can use your Membership Rewards.
-You can see that you can use your membership rewards in many ways.
+You can see that you can use your Membership Rewards in many ways.
 You get the most value when you use them for travel.
 Don’t fall for the ease of covering your card charges or paying with points at checkout or for gift cards.

 Sharing Points